 Consider developing a style guide.
 If you have multiple writers on staff, it ensures each writer is following the rules.
 Style guides help by establishing quality and professionalism and a core set of "rules" for all writers to follow (to avoid dispute).
-They also foster consistency in style and tone great less of who writes the style and tone regardless of who writes the
+They also foster consistency in style and tone regardless of who writes the content.